Romney will vote to convict Trump for 'appalling abuse' of trust

 “The president is guilty of an appalling abuse of public trust,” Romney declared.

-Trump has a track record of going after politicians who criticize him and some Republican office-holders have been careful to toe the Trump line or else face a Trump-backed primary opponent.
+Trump has a track record of vigorously attacking politicians who criticize him and some Republican officeholders have been careful to toe the Trump line or else face a Trump-backed primary opponent.

 In his speech, Romney predicted that his position on impeachment could cause him to be “vehemently denounced.”